pospi/talk-solidity-blockchain-intro/solidity-notes.md

 .suggestion[Use more distinguishable conventions than different casing to declare events.]
 Maybe `function doThing() returns(uint);` goes with `event eDoThing(uint val);`?

+<h3>Servers in the new internet</h3>

+- In the '90s, we had pets.
+- In the '00s, we started keeping cattle.
+- In the '10s, we'll start running computers like wildlife.

 ???
+"Cattle vs. Pets"- usually attributed to Bill Baker of Microsoft.
+I like "Wildlife" as a way of thinking about it- everything is running of its own volition, you can't trust any individual actor but the overall outcome is predictable and can be relied upon.

 :TODO: check if ref vars update in response to other contracts mutating them